mmistakes/minimal-mistakes/_drafts/2018-04-27-clojure-is-the-devil.md

 I've also found, due to the inertia provided by the effort of layering on Spec or Schema after the implementation of functions, it's usually only carried out at the boundaries of the system again.

+I wonder if there's a discipline, like TDD, that would encourage this documentation of data models as an integral part of the development cycle.
+However, as is the case with most things that support code maintenance and readability, this always comes down to developer discipline.

+## Simple and small ##

+Keeping functions very simple and small helps to promote functional composition and therefore reuse.
+In addition, each small function is easier to understand in isolation.
+If this is combined with naming functions and function arguments in a way that facilitates understanding at a glance this helps alleviate the cognitive load of scanning and understanding code.

+Clojure code can frequently get 'dense' so don't be afraid to split code up into smaller functions.
+Use 'scoping' within functions to add clarity such as using let or letfn and temporary variables.
+Using named functions (even locally named in a let or letfn) instead of lambdas for anything other than trivial functions helps with intent and makes code more readable.

+## Name your function ##

+Naming functions and function arguments is critical to understanding the code base when reading it and as developers spend approximately 70% of our time reading and understanding code already written taking time to get names right is worth the effort.

+Obviously naming functions in a way that clearly indicates their purpose is a good practice that should be followed regardless of programming language.

+Naming arguments is a slightly more contentious discussion.
+There's a school of thought in the functional programming world in particular that suggests that functions can be decomposed to the point that they are very generic.
+Once functions are decomposed to the point that they are highly parameterically polymorphic then argument names become more generic as the function can support many types and therefore the argument names must be generic by definition.
+This tends to lead to argument names such as `x` or `xs` [[When x, y and z are great variable names](http://blog.ploeh.dk/2015/08/17/when-x-y-and-z-are-great-variable-names/)].
+However, functions higher up the call stack, that are the point of composition of many of these generic functions probably need more specific function names and argument names.

+## 'Pair' down your code ##

+Using pair programming provides a number of advantages.
+I like to think of modern software development techniques as being all about feedback.
+I've already mentioned TDD and REPL based development provides this kind of feedback, as does BDD, but Pair Programming provides more than one feedback loop.

+Pairing on code can help provide feedback on whether the code is still focused on solving the problem; as the Navigator can keep an eye on 'the forest' while the Driver focuses on 'the tree'.
+By this I mean the person watching and commenting (the Navigator) is keeping their focus on the design of the code and how it solves the bigger problem and the person typing (the Driver) is keeping their focus on the detailed implementation and low level design.

+However, pairing also provides another feedback loop.
+Having two people agree on names, how far to decompose a function, how to structure the code etc. means that the code is more likely to be understood by a third or fourth person.

-# [TODO - suggestions to fix issues above] #
+# Conclusion #

-  * Naming
-  * Namespaces for the business data model
-  * Namespaces for the operational concerns
-  * Keep code simple
-  * Solve the business problem
-  * Spec or Schema used as you develop to document/enforce the business data model
-  * TDD - tests by example to document the expected i/o's in a function
-  * smaller more generic functions composed in larger ones - obvious but I see far too many specific fn's cos they're easier to build
-  * separate business rules from the operational concerns of the system (ideally, delegate the operational concerns to a framework)
-  * Write code for understandability first
-      * pair programming
-      * code reviews
-  * Discipline
-  * Discipline
-  * Discipline

-The things I have talked about apply equally to other langauges but other languages manifest these concerns differently.
+The things I have talked about apply equally to other languages but other languages manifest these concerns differently.
 Typically, other languages have widely adopted frameworks and patterns/idioms.
 TDD is often better accepted in other languages as an approach that brings benefits beyond feedback and verification.

+The conclusion I draw is very subjective but for me it's that I've seen a lot of Clojure that get's the job done but has less focus on maintainability of code.

+This all comes down to developer discipline.

+It is possible using REPL driven development to safely produce Clojure that provides the required functionality with little or no supporting tests to document those REPL based experiments for others (or for the future self of the author!).

+It is common for Clojure code to not clearly separate the business problem from the cross cutting concerns.
+This is in no way unique to Clojure but other languages that use frameworks and patterns more tend to encourage this separation.
+This is not always the best separation, how many web applications are just separated by their function as a web app rather than the business function?
+For example, I must have read dozens of codebases that have packages and namespaces that are named, view, model and controllers.
+However, having something that encourages this separation is a good start.

+I have rarely seen the clear documentation of data flowing between states in functions in the Clojure/ClojureScript code bases I've worked with.

+My feelings are that these issues are more to do with a lot of Clojure/ClojureScript developers being new converts to the language and are focused on just getting stuff to work rather than an inherent problem with the language.
+Having said that I can't say I don't have 'type envy' when looking at languages such as Elm and Haskell.

+If there's one developer discipline I think may help with these issues it's probably Pair Programming.
+Having two developers agree that the code is understandable is exponentially better than one developers view of the code when they have a clear mental model of the code at the time of writing.

-[^1]: Stuart has been quite clear that the intent of his component library is to support the reloading required in a
-    REPL driven style of development.
+[^1]: Stuart has been quite clear that the intent of his component library is to support the reloading required in a REPL driven style of development.
 The rule of thumb is that a 'component' has a lifecycle i.e. it has a start and a stop with, optionally, associated set up and tear down.